-Let’s just say I’ve been working through bananas like a mad woman.
+Let’s just say I’ve been working through bananas as fast as I can.
 Did you see the Nutella banana bread I made last week?

-Fortunately, you can freeze bananas, oo.
+Fortunately, you can freeze bananas, too.
 Did you know that?

 You may not need to, however.
 While this recipe makes two loaves, we use it for far more than just enjoying a slice at breakfast.
 I love to grill slices gently and serve to company (or my family) with ice cream and fresh fruit as a dessert.